Kong/kubernetes-ingress-controller/docs/guides/configuring-health-checks.md

 ## Setup passive health checking

 Now, let's setup passive HTTP health-check for our service.
-All health-checking is done for at Service-level and not Ingress-level.
+All health-checking is done at Service-level and not Ingress-level.

 Add the following KongIngress resource: